 For National Trends, as it is a bottom-up scenario, only excess electricity from the electricity market simulations was taken into account.
-To quantify the economic viable P2G production necessary FLH of P2G facilities are calculated.
-NT2030 requires 1622 FLR, NT2040 required 910 full load hours.
-The ENTSOs assume that P2G is economic viable, provided that hydrogen can be produced at the same or at a lower price than natural gas including a given CO2-price in the scenario year.
-Following this equation minimum yearly full load hours for P2G facilities can be calculated.
-The intersection of aforementioned minimum full load hours and the duration curve
+To quantify the economic viable P2G production the necessary full load hours of P2G facilities are calculated.
+NT2030 requires 1622 full load hours, NT2040 required 910 full load hours.
+The ENTSOs assume that P2G is economic viable, provided that hydrogen can be produced at the same or at a lower price than natural gas including a given

-58 Enea Consulting, The potential of power-to-gas; pages 12, 38; 2016.
+&lt;sup>54 Enea Consulting, The potential of power-to-gas; pages 12, 38; 2016.

-59 Asset, Sectoral integration - Long-term perspective in the EU Energy System, https://ec.europa.eu/energy/sites/ener/files/documents/final_draft_asset_study_12.05.pdf, p.
-19 for excess electricity gives a first potential for economic viable P2G production in a country.
-The real P2G production can be higher or lower, depending on the distance of RES facilities to the grid, the local excess electricity duration curve etc.
+&lt;sup>55 Asset, Sectoral integration - Long-term perspective in the EU Energy System, https://ec.europa.eu/energy/sites/ener/files/documents/final draft asset study 12.05.pdf, p.
+19